Functional Dry Needling for Musculoskeletal Pain

 This course is hybrid ~95% live in-person synchronous instruction and ~5% asynchronous self-paced course work.

-There are 2 asynchronous self-paced lectures, each 4 hours, for 8 hours in total of online content; each 4 hour lecture section must be completed before their respective live course dates listed below.
+There are two asynchronous self-paced lectures, each four hours, for eight hours in total of online content; each 4-hour lecture section must be completed before its respective live course dates listed below.

-Course access opens September 10, 2021.
-The live synchronous sessions take place over 2 weekends at Oak Point University (formerly Resurrection University) located at 2122 York Road, Oak Brook, IL 60523
+Course access opens January 3, 2022.
+The live synchronous sessions take place over two weekends at Oak Point University (formerly Resurrection University) located at 2122 York Road, Oak Brook, IL 60523.

-Eight hours (2 sections of 4 hours per weekend) of asynchronous self-paced instruction with multiple choice question quizzes must be completed before arriving for each respective course section.
+Eight hours (two 4-hour sections per weekend) of asynchronous self-paced instruction with multiple choice question quizzes which must be completed before arriving for each respective course section.
 The synchronous live classes will include lecture, demonstration, and copious practice time.

 At the end of this Microcredential the student will be able to: